emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

 In the `ambassador-pro.yaml` file, update the `AMBASSADOR_LICENSE_KEY` environment variable with the license key that is supplied as part of your trial email.

+**Note:** The Ambassador Pro rate limit container will not properly start without your license key.

 ### 5. Single Sign-On

 Ambassador Pro's authentication service requires a URL for your authentication provider.
 This will be the URL Ambassador Pro will direct to for authentication.
 If you are using Auth0, this URL with be the Domain of your Auth0 application.
 This can be found here: